grg-akshay/vanillaJS-template-carousel/README.md

-A simple Carousel is made in plain old vanilla JavaScript using templates.
+A simple Carousel is made in vanilla JavaScript using templates.

 To know more about templates in Vanilla JavaScript, you can go through my below article: